AsPingvinas/DnD_helper/README.md

-# DnD_helper

 ## Introduction

-### What is the application
+### What is the Application?

 <p>This is my coursework project for university.
-I had to follow the man 4 OOP pillars and had to use 2 diffrent design patters.
-Of course the results will be covered and analysed with diffrent levels of succssess.</p>
+I had to follow the main 4 OOP pillars and had to use 2 different design patterns.
+Of course, the results will be covered and analyzed with different levels of success.</p>

-<p>"Dungeon's and dragons" is a role playing game where players use their imagination to create character's and defeat medievel/futuristic and fantasy themed campaigns.
-So the goal of my coursework was to make a simplified "Dungeon's and dragon's" character sheet creator, which can also edit the inventory, level up and edit stats of character's.</p>
+<p>"Dungeons and Dragons" is a role-playing game where players use their imagination to create characters and defeat medieval/futuristic and fantasy-themed campaigns.
+So, the goal of my coursework was to make a simplified "Dungeons and Dragons" character sheet creator, which can also edit the inventory, level up, and edit stats of characters.</p>

-<p>I tried to follow the official rulebook as best as possible while at the same not overcomplicating the program.
-This program is most useful to begginer's of the game, because most of the information is very nieche and not needed for first time player's.
-The game has a variety of character races to choose from and all races have specific abbilities that help them in the game.
-I'll use the "Dragonborn" race as an example, in the official rulebook their are about 8 diffrent variations of the "Dragornborn" and for new players these varietys are very confusing and would overwhelm new players.
-So I have chosen to keep the key features of a race to keep the game begginer friendly while also still keeping ther characters competitive.</p>
+<p>I tried to follow the official rulebook as best as possible while not overcomplicating the program.
+This program is most useful to beginners of the game because most of the information is very niche and not needed for first-time players.
+The game has a variety of character races to choose from, and all races have specific abilities that help them in the game.
+I'll use the "Dragonborn" race as an example; in the official rulebook, there are about 8 different variations of the "Dragonborn," and for new players, these varieties are very confusing and would overwhelm them.
+So, I have chosen to keep the key features of a race to keep the game beginner-friendly while also keeping the characters competitive.</p>

-### How to run the program
+### How to Run the Program

-<p>To run the program we open the "main.py" file using a program that is able to run pythn code.
-Some examples are "Microsoft visual code" and "PyCharm"</p>
+To run the program, we open the "main.py" file using a program that is able to run Python code.
+Some examples are "Microsoft Visual Studio Code" and "PyCharm".

-### How to use the program
+### How to Use the Program

-<p>The program will prompt us to either create a character or to edit a chasracter.
-Assuming it's the first time we are the program, we choose the create a new character.
-The program will prompt us to choose a name, race,
-class and items that come with the specif class we have chosen.</p>
+<p>The program will prompt us to either create a character or to edit a character.
+Assuming it's the first time we are using the program, we choose to create a new character.
+The program will prompt us to choose a name, race, class, and items that come with the specific class we have chosen.</p>

 <p>Then we can choose to edit a character that we have just created.
 There are options to add/remove equipment/weapons in our inventory as well as level up.
-When leveling up, we a choice to put 2 skill points into 1 stat or 1 skill point into 2 diffrent stats.
+When leveling up, we have a choice to put 2 skill points into 1 stat or 1 skill point into 2 different stats.
 There is also an option to display everything about our character.</p>

 ## Body/Analysis

-### The main OOP pillars
+### The Main OOP Pillars

 #### Encapsulation/Abstraction

-<p>Encapsulation is a principle that seeks to hide the implementation details of objects from the outside world.
-It states that all important information is contained within the object; only selected data is available externally. </p>
+Encapsulation is a principle that seeks to hide the implementation details of objects from the outside world.
+It states that all important information is contained within the object; only selected data is available externally.

-<p>In my case, the "Character" class best shows the case of encapsulation.
-Most of the information is contained in itself however the ability for child classes (RaceAttribute from race.py) to use the ability score attribute which is overriden. </p>
+In my case, the "Character" class best shows the case of encapsulation.
+Most of the information is contained in itself; however, the ability for child classes (RaceAttribute from race.py) to use the ability score attribute, which is overridden.

 ```python
 class Character: